vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 Domain impersonation occurs when the sender's domain is manipulated to resemble the legitimate domain.
 For example, `contoso.com` could be impersonated as `c0ntoso.com` or `contoso.co`.
 Even though SPF, DKIM and DMARC will pass for the domain `c0ntoso.com` or `contoso.co`, the email will be labeled with Protection Policy Category `DIMP` (domain impersonation) in the `X-Forefront-Antispam-Report` message header.

 ### Impersonation insight
-You can use Impersonation insight in the [Microsoft Defender Portal](https://security.microsoft.com/impersonationinsight) to quickly identify messages from impersonated senders or sender domains that are included in impersonation protection in anti-phishing policies.
+You can use Impersonation insight in [Microsoft Defender XDR](https://security.microsoft.com/impersonationinsight) to quickly identify messages from impersonated senders or sender domains that are included in impersonation protection in anti-phishing policies.

 ## Mailbox intelligence
 ### What you can protect: